- We have built more than 100 beautiful, custom, lane homes – more than any other laneway housing builder.

 Be Flexible, and Adapt

 Our incredibly diverse demographic requires flexible, adaptable plans designed to meet the needs of a variety of unique individuals.
-Our plans allow you to encapsulate in your home what is most important to you.
+Our plans allow you to encapsulate in your lane home what is most important to you.
 Your home becomes an opportunity for expression, meeting your current living needs while keeping in mind that those needs may change over time.

 Salute the Arts

 Creating pride in homeownership and in our community is important to us.
 We believe in shining a “spotlight” on the artisans and crafts people who help create our homes.
-Each unique home is a showcase for those artisans, as well as an authentic expression of the owner.
+Each unique lane home is a showcase for those artisans, as well as an authentic expression of the owner.

 Our beliefs provide us with a compass!